mariuszNowicki/java-sdk/README.md

 # IsaaCloud SDK for Java

-The IsaaCloud Android SDK can be used to access the IsaaCloud API through java.
+The Isaacloud Java SDK can be used to access the Isaacloud API through java.
 The user can make any number of request calls to the API.

 ## Requirements